renpy/renpy/sphinx/source/atl.rst

     :type: (position, position)

-    This, in conjunction with :tpref:`anchorangle`, and :tpref:`anchorradius`, can be used to specify the anchor point of the transform in polar coordinates.

-    This should be in the same units as :tpref:`anchor`, do not mix relative and absolute coordinates.
+    This specifies the starting point, relative to the upper-left corner of the displayable, from where the polar vector (computed from :tpref:`anchorangle` and :tpref:`anchorradius`) will be drawn.
+The sum of the two gives the resulting :tpref:`anchor`.

 .. transform-property:: anchorangle

     :type: (float)

-    The angle component of the ploar coordinates of the anchor.
+    The angle component of the polar coordinates of the anchor.
 This is specified in degrees, with 0 being to the top and 90 being to the right.

     Ren'Py clamps this angle to between 0 and 360 degrees, including 0 but